madanyc/workfront-learn.en/help/administration-and-setup/organizational-setup/user-organization-introduction.md

 ---
 title: Where to start with user organization
-description: Learn how [!DNL Adobe Workfront] uses companies, groups, and teams for user organization and permissions to work items.
+description: Learn how to use companies, groups, and teams for user organization and permissions to work items.
 feature: System Setup and Administration
 activity: deploy
 type: Tutorial